BlueHatbRit/scaffold/README.md

 ### Testing

-To run automated mocha tests, use:
+To run the automated tests use:

 ```npm run test```